MikeSanDev/MikeSanDev/README.md

 I am a full stack developer with a passion for creating fully functional websites and applications and a background in Dentistry.

 I pursued a career in software development to tap into my creativity and continuously grow my skills.
 To further my knowledge, I completed a coding bootcamp at Coding Dojo and have since worked on a number of full-stack projects.
-I found my first role as a Developer and I am thrilled to be on this journey.
+In October of 2023, I accepted my first role as a Developer and I am thrilled to be on this journey.
 I am continuing to improve my skills by attempting to code daily.

 In my free time, I enjoy staying active through various physical activities such as lifting weights, running, and dancing.
 I am a Hip Hop freestyle dancer and regularly train with my crew, competing in dance battles across Chicago.